woon5118/totara_ub/server/lib/phpunit/readme.md

 Execute tests
 --------------
-* execute `vendor/bin/phpunit` from dirroot directory
+* execute `vendor/bin/phpunit` from srcroot directory
 * you can execute a single test case class using class name followed by path to test file `vendor/bin/phpunit core_phpunit_basic_testcase lib/tests/phpunit_test.php`
 * it is also possible to create custom configuration files in xml format and use `vendor/bin/phpunit -c mytestsuites.xml`